Micron Technology Whale Trades Spotted - Micron Technology (NASDAQ:MU)

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Micron Technology options trades today is 4781.61 with a total volume of 107,055.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Micron Technology's big money trades within a strike price range of $27.5 to $82.5 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Micron Technology's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Micron Technology's whale trades within a strike price range from $47.5 to $60.0 in the last 30 days.

 Micron Technology Option Volume And Open Interest Over Last 30 Days